 3. Confinement and the struggle for survival

 When communities are confined, they are forced to survive on only the food they have in their homes, but supplies can quickly run out.
-Families are forced to remain in their homes indefinitely, without warning and no possibility to prepare.
+Families are forced to remain in their homes indefinitely, without warning and with no possibility to prepare.
 Communities are unable to do what they need to do to provide for themselves, such as fishing, hunting and farming, as well as economic activities such as traditional mining or logging.
 Children and young people are prevented from going to school.

 4. Fear silences the population

 Confinement events often occur silently.
 Many communities do not talk about what is happening to them because people feel threatened and afraid.
 In addition to restrictions on people’s movements, the necessary resources to meet people’s basic needs are also restricted.
 Communities sometimes have only two options when they are confined by armed groups: remain silent or suffer the violent consequences.
-Weak State presence in remote areas continues to have a serious impact for people living in rural areas.
+Weak state presence in remote areas continues to have a serious impact for people living in rural areas.

 5. Indigenous and Afro-Colombians are most affected

-The Norwegian Refugee Council (NRC) calls on the Colombian government and armed groups to negotiate an end to the practice of non-state actors confining entire communities to their homes or territories, restricting their access to health care and education, and limiting their ability to find work.
+We call on the Colombian government and armed groups to negotiate an end to the practice of non-state actors confining entire communities to their homes or territories, restricting their access to health care and education, and limiting their ability to find work.